zowe/docs-site/docs/extend/packaging-zos-extensions.md

 - `schema.json`

-   Refers to the [json schema](https://json-schema.org/) file that details the parameters that are valid for the component's configuration within Zowe server configuration files.
+   An example filename of the [json schema](https://json-schema.org/) file specified by the manifest property `schemas.configs` as detailed in [Server Component Manifest File Reference](../appendix/server-component-manifest.md).
+The file details the parameters that are valid for the component's configuration within Zowe server configuration files.
 See documentation on [server component schema files](server-schemas.md) for more information.

 - `apiml-static-registration.yaml.template`